AndreLouisCaron/comfort-zone/README.rst

    anxiety-neutral condition, using a limited set of behaviours to deliver a steady level of performance, usually without a sense of risk.

-So basically it aims at providing an I/O toolkit for C++ with the following
+So basically it aims at providing an C++ I/O toolkit for Windows with the following qualities:
-qualities:

 - **simple**: understands that mixing callbacks, mutable state and manual memory management is not for the faint of heart (even highly experienced